deveshvaidyaofficial/deveshvaidyaofficial/README.md

-# Namaste 🙏 , I'm Devesh Vaidya! 👋
+# Hello !
+I'm Devesh Vaidya! 👋

 ## Few badges which I have earned...